shleiAmy/azure-powershell/src/Attestation/Attestation/help/New-AzAttestation.md

 ## PARAMETERS

-### -AttestationPolicy
+### -AttestationPolicyName
-Specifies the attestation policy passed in which to create the attestation.
+Specifies the attestation policy name passed in which to create the attestation.

 ```yaml
 Type: String